Description: Description: Description: Description: Description: Description: Description: Description: english2ndpghd

 Exam/Final Paper – An option here of depth (perhaps a paper on one of the novels) or breadth (short answers showing reading, understanding, and links among works)—probably take home (30 pts).

-Critical Digest – Read a work of criticism (a chapter in a book or peer reviewed journal article) on White Noise, Beloved, or The Road, and summarize/digest it in a paper and present to the class.
+Enhancements – Read a work of criticism (a chapter in a book or peer reviewed journal article) on White Noise, Beloved, or The Road, and summarize/digest it and present to the class.
+Or, what other media would be useful?
+A poem?
+Film clip?
+Sheperd us in or out of a unit (first day or last day).
+You can do these separate or together.
 We will sign up – you can’t sign up for one, miss your date, and then sign up for another.
 (10 pts)

 Total points = 110.
 Earned/110 = final grade %.